Seniors Texting Humor: Funny Acronyms

 Seniors and the art of texting!

 Yes, believe it or not, even seniors enjoy the art of texting!
-However, let's remember the golden rule: no texting and driving!
+Texting for seniors has become increasingly popular, bringing humor and connection into their lives.
+However, let’s remember the golden rule: no texting and driving!
 Many of our senior friends are now equipped with 3G and 4G cell phones, making texting a universal language across generations.
-Naturally, this also introduces us to "texting abbreviations" like BFF, WTH, and LOL.
-But let's be honest, most of these common abbreviations are straight out of high school and have no place in our mature caregiver vocabulary.
+Naturally, this also introduces us to “texting abbreviations” like BFF, WTH, and LOL.
+But let’s be honest, most of these common abbreviations are straight out of high school and have no place in our mature caregiver vocabulary.

 So, what’s a senior to do when faced with the need for concise communication?
 We’ve got a solution!
 Behold, the Senior Abbreviation: